Skip to Content

 The first annual Taste Highland Lakes food festival kicked off the third weekend in October and was a resounding success.

-The Highland Lakes community came together, along with some fabulous food and drink establishments, to showcase the “best of the Highland Lakes.”
+The Highland Lakes community and some fabulous food and drink establishments came together to showcase the “best of the Highland Lakes.”

-As invited guests of the Kingsland Chamber of Commerce, we had the pleasure of experiencing the festival firsthand, and trust us when we tell you, you don’t want to miss it next year!
+As guests of the Kingsland Chamber of Commerce, we had the pleasure of experiencing the festival firsthand.
+Trust us when we tell you you want to visit it next year!

-This fun festival, combined with all of the great things to do in Kingsland, ensures that you have all of the makings for a great weekend getaway.
+This fun festival, combined with all the great things to do in Kingsland, ensures you have all the makings for a great weekend getaway.

-So, without further ado, let’s dive into the top reasons that you need to add Taste Highland Lakes to your 2024 travel plans!
+So, without further ado, we should dive into the top reasons you need to add Taste Highland Lakes to your 2024 travel plans!

 Disclaimer- We were invited and compensated by the Kingsland Chamber of Commerce to feature Kingsland, TX.
 As always, the opinions expressed are unbiased and honest based on our experience during our time in Kingsland.
 We want to extend a special thank you to the Kingsland Chamber of Commerce for inviting us to visit their great city.